Pipe-Smoking-Rabbit/pokemon-battler/README.md

 *Tip: at any point you may chose to run away, but this will immediately forfeit the game.*

 ### `Good Luck!`

+# To-do
+* Computer can decide to change it's pokemon if matchup is unfavourable
+* Complete addition of Mankey, and two more pokemons for Ice and Rock yet to be decided
+* Address balancing to nerf damage when using a non-native move type such as tackle
+* Save file that will reload a player to their trainer
+* Pokemon XP which is saved with the trainer